 Minimizing Pests in the Attic or Roofing System

 Roof systems that have openings to the attic can benefit from adding drip edges.
-This additional component will help seal these spaces to eliminate the chances of rodents or pests getting into the attic or roofing system.
+This additional component will help seal these spaces to help reduce the chances of rodents or pests getting into the attic or roofing system.

 Providing a Neat Appearance